Club Adventures Logo

 Day 5: Hoi An

-Set off on a tour of Hoi An’s Old Town and discover a blend of traditional treasures and cultural influences from historical traders.
-Your leader will discuss the city’s history as you wander the pagoda lined streets, visit a Chinese assembly hall, cross the Japanese Covered Bridge, enter the ornately decorated historic house of a former trader and check out a local museum.
+Set off on a walking tour of Hoi An’s Old Town and discover a blend of traditional treasures and cultural influences from historical traders.
+Your leader will discuss the city’s history as you walk the pagoda lined streets, visit a Chinese assembly hall, cross the Japanese Covered Bridge, enter the ornately decorated historic house of a former trader and check out a local museum.
 Hoi An was once a great trading port for pottery, and centuries-old pottery villages still exist to this day.
-No trip to Vietnam is complete without trying its famed coffee.
-Your leader will take you to a local coffee shop, where you can savor a delicious coffee of your choice as you watch the hustle and bustle of Hoi An pass you by.
-Perhaps try a traditional egg coffee - the addition of condensed milk and egg white make this caffeinated beverage into a frothy treat, or a refreshing coconut coffee.
+No trip to Vietnam is complete without trying its famed coffee – your leader will take you to a local coffee shop, where you can savour a delicious brew as you watch the hustle and bustle of Hoi An.
+Maybe try a traditional egg coffee or a refreshing iced coconut coffee.
 Your afternoon is free for your own explorations.

 Day 6: Ho Chi Minh City

-The morning is free for you to enjoy more of delightful Hoi An and the surrounding area.
-Perhaps browse the market for silk and other materials or collect any garments that you might have had crafted by the efficient tailors, or hire a bicycle and ride along the lanes and out to a nice nearby beach.
+The morning is free for you to enjoy more of Hoi An and the surrounding area.
+Maybe browse the market for silk and other materials or collect any garments that you might have had crafted by the efficient tailors or hire a bicycle and ride along the lanes and out to a nice nearby beach.
 Your leader will have great recommendations for places to eat and drink.
 In the afternoon, transfer back to Danang and fly to Ho Chi Minh City.
-Check into your hotel and enjoy a free evening – the bustling food stalls at Cho Ben Thanh market might beckon you over with the sweet and savoury aromas of pho and bun mam.
-Delicious!
+Check into your hotel before heading out for a tour of the dynamic city, including a visit to the War Remnants Museum.
+In the evening – the food stalls at Cho Ben Thanh market might call you over with the sweet and savoury scents of pho and bun mam.

 Day 7: Ho Chi Minh City

-Head out of the city to the nearby Cu Chi Tunnels, an extensive underground network dug by the Viet Minh and later expanded by the Viet Cong.
+Head out of the city to the nearby Cu Chi Tunnels – an extensive underground network dug by the Viet Minh and later expanded by the Viet Cong.
 Enter a widened section of the tunnels with your leader who will help you imagine what life underground must have been like and explain how the tunnels contained hospitals, accommodation and schools, and were used for refuge, storage and as a military base for the Viet Cong.
-Return to Ho Chi Minh City for a tour of the dynamic city where daily life plays out on the streets.
-Your leader will take you to the Reunification Palace, formally the Presidential Palace and the site of South Vietnam’s surrender in 1975, before visiting the War Remnants Museum.
-In the evening, perhaps spend some time with your fellow travellers and enjoy a final dinner at a local restaurant.
-Your leader will know of some wonderful options.
+Return to Ho Chi Minh City and maybe spend some time with your fellow travellers and enjoy a final dinner at a local restaurant.
+Your leader will have some great options!

 Day 8: Phnom Penh

 Sua s'dei!
 Welcome to Phnom Penh, Cambodia’s lively capital city.
-You’ll be met at the airport and transferred to your hotel today.
-If you arrive early, why not go for a stroll and discover the city’s French colonial architecture or check out the National Museum and its fascinating collection of classic Khmer craftsmanship.
-Your adventure begins with a welcome meeting at 6 pm, where you’ll meet your trip leader and fellow travellers.
+You’ll be met at the airport by a local representative and transferred to your hotel.
+If you arrive early, why not go for a stroll and discover the city’s French architecture or check out the National Museum and its fascinating collection of Khmer craftsmanship.
+Your adventure officially begins with a welcome meeting at 6 pm tonight, where you’ll meet your trip leader and fellow travellers.
 After, join your group for dinner at Malis Restaurant – an upmarket dining spot that’s committed to preserving and serving Cambodia's traditional cuisine.
 Maybe cap off the night with a cocktail at the Le Moon Rooftop at Amanjaya Pancam Hotel.

 Day 9: Phnom Penh